lazysho/fgoSaltFlush/README.md

 ## Updates
 - Fixed some broken images.
-- Made summon process more accurate than before but still not 100% accurate.
+- Made summon process more accurate than before but **still not 100% accurate**.

 ### May fgoSaltFlush flush your salt, give you peace and spark your rolls